Los Angeles River: In media

 Video games include the racing game series Midnight Club with Midnight Club 2 and Midnight Club: Los Angeles and the action-adventure games Grand Theft Auto: San Andreas and Grand Theft Auto V (both of which feature depictions of the river within the fictional city of Los Santos).
-Also the game L.A.
-Noire which is set in 1940s Los Angeles.
+Additionally, the game L.A.
+Noire is set in 1940s Los Angeles and features the river as a location for missions and is available in Free Roam.

 The house used for exterior shots of Brady's home in the sitcom The Brady Bunch at 11222 North Dilling Street in North Hollywood, has the bank of the river as the edge of its backyard.